hbctraining/DGE_workshop/lessons/DGE_workflow.md

 Explain when to use common statistical models for counts:

 Poisson - normal distribution, large sample number (microarray data that has dynamic range limited maximum due to when the probes max out, and therefore uses the Poisson).
-Why can we use Poisson for microarray when also there are small sample sizes?
+Why can we use Poisson for microarray when also there are small sample sizes? good info - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3378882/

 NB - non-normal distribution, low number of biological reps.
 No max for dynamic range.
 Don't use technical replicates - biological replicates much more useful (cite paper? or later in md)